tomtomprince/dev-env/Readme.md

 # Dev env Bootstrap

+## Up next
+1. Then back to the dev env course to install tmux and start building that habit
+2. Think about how to do root config files like .bashrc.
+My first thought is to have a dir called root next to the .config dir that dev-env loops through and uses copy_file on

+## Overview
 This is based on ThePrimeagen's course and then customized

 There are two foundational scripts: run and dev-env.
 The goal is to be able to execute run to download and install all the things and then dev-env to set up all the config files.